Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Theory.md

 These are just a few examples of the diverse applications of GIS.
 This course is not mean to be specifically tailored for a specific field, but it aims to give you a fundamental skillset in GIS that you can use to apply GIS in almost any field.

-## What is QGIS?
-In short, QGIS is a GIS application that can be used for various GIS analyses.
-There are other GIS applications, the other most common of which is ArcGIS.
-We are using QGIS for this course since it is open-source and free, meaning it is accessible for all, in contrast to ArcGIS which is proprietary software.

-So, you're going to need QGIS for this course!
-Please take a moment now to ensure you have it installed: https://qgis.org/en/site/forusers/download.html#

-Our recommendation is to install the Long Term Release (LTR) version, since this should have the least errors in the software.
-Alternatively you can also use the Latest Release, with the latest features, but also the latest errors :').
-More info on the installation of QGIS can be found here: https://qgis.org/resources/installation-guide/

-The exercises in this course have been developed for the English language installation of QGIS.

-You can find more information about the usage of QGIS here: https://www.qgis.org/resources/hub/

 ## GIS workflow

 PPDAC is a problem-solving framework commonly used in the field of data analysis and decision-making.
 It stands for Problem, Plan, Data, Analysis, and Conclusion.
 This framework provides a systematic approach to tackle complex problems and make informed decisions based on data-driven analysis.
 While PPDAC is not specifically tied to Geographic Information Systems (GIS), it can be applied within a GIS context to enhance the problem-solving process.